rossetti/KSLBook/docs/06-Chapter6.md

 the base.
 The base plates are in stock so that only the holes need to be cut.
 This is done on a water jet cutting machine.
-This process takes approximately 20 minutes plus or minus 2 minutes, triangularly distributed.
-After the holes are cut, the plate goes to a grinding/deburring station, which takes between 10 minutes, exponentially distributed.
+This process takes approximately 20 minutes plus or minus 2 minutes, triangularly distributed (stream 5).
+After the holes are cut, the plate goes to a grinding/deburring station, which takes between 10 minutes, exponentially distributed (stream 6).

 Once the plate and the pole are completed, they are transported to the inspection station.
-Inspection takes 20 minutes, exponentially distributed with 1 operator.
+Inspection takes 20 minutes, exponentially distributed (stream 7) with 1 operator.
 There could be a quality problem with the pole or with the base (or both).
-The chance that the problem is with the base is 0.02 and the chance that the problem is with the pole is 0.01.
+The chance that the problem is with the base is 0.02 (stream 8) and the chance that the problem is with the pole is 0.01 (stream 9).
 If either or both have a quality issue, the pole and base go to a rework station for rework.
-Rework is performed by a single operator and typically takes between 100 minutes, exponentially distributed.
+Rework is performed by a single operator and typically takes on average 100 minutes, exponentially distributed (stream 10).
 After rework, the pole and base are sent to final assembly.
 If no problems occur with the pole or the base, the pole and base are sent directly to final assembly.